ekazanov/django-xinetd/README.md

 1. Copy django_xinetd.py file where you want to.
 Your project directory is a reasonably good place for it.
 1. Open script in your favorite text editor.
-1. Set hashbang string to your python path.
+1. Set shabang string to your python path.
 If you use your system python it can be '/usr/bin/python'.
 1. Set DOCUMENT_ROOT variable to your document root.
 1. Set STATIC_FILES variable.